ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Notification system
 -------------------

-The notification system in Eagle ERP is designed with the following components:
+The notification system in Eagle is designed with the following components:

 - a *Notification* widget: this is a simple widget that is meant to be created and displayed with the desired information